MahxNotes/Learner-Interface/User Cognitive Interface Styles.md

  Any and every person has some aptitude in the use of all four styles, even while their personal preference and strongest aptitude will likely be with one style only.

- Using alphabetically arranged and/or heiarchical tree structures for organizing long term storage of filed information is probably easiest for most people under the present user interface conditions.
+ Using alphabetically arranged and/or heiarchical tree structures for organizing long term storage of filed information is probably easiest for most people under the present user interface conditions based on sequential cognitive orientation.

 <br/><br/>